PlagueHO/LabBuilder/README.md

 * Remove-LabVM: Removed parameter 'RemoveVHDs'.
 Added parameter RemoveVMFolder which causes the VM folder and all contents to be deleted.
 * Uninstall-Lab: Renamed "Remove" parameters to be singular names rather than plural.
 * Uninstall-Lab: Added parameter 'RemoveLabFolder' which will cause the entire Lab folder to be deleted.
+* Uninstall-Lab: Added ShouldProcess support to ask user to confirm actions.

 ### 0.4.2.0
 * Add bootorder VM attribute for controlling stop-lab/start-lab order.